-Most of the essay prompts will remain the same, but Common App did replace a prompt about dealing with a problem that had not been widely used.
+Most of the essay prompts will remain the same, but Common App got rid of a prompt about dealing with a problem.
+Few students used this prompt.
 The new prompt centers around gratitude and kindness.

 Reflect on something that someone has done for you that has made you happy or thankful in a surprising way.
 How has this gratitude affected or motivated you?

 I like this new option, because I sometimes see students who feel pressured to come up with a story of overcoming challenge.
 In some cases, this feels artificial, because they don’t feel that they have really faced significant life challenges yet.
 In other cases, writing about challenges becomes just that, a recounting of events and stumbling blocks rather than a clear presentation of the student’s characteristics and strengths.

 There is no guideline in the new prompt for how big an event should be to be worthy of writing about.
 It might have been a small favor that had a big effect.
 Or it might be something that changed the direction of your life.
 The focus of the essay should be on your attributes and what you will bring as a college student rather than on a detailed account of what you are grateful for.
 Why did the event make you happy or thankful and how does that convey who you are as a person?
 What changed in you as a result of this interaction?

 This is really advice for using any of the prompts.
 Keep the emphasis on you rather than on describing events or circumstances around you.
 What makes you interesting or unique?
 How have you changed or grown as a result of your life experience so far?
 What direction are you pointed towards now?
 Why will admitting you add to the campus community?